lucidworks/fusion-financial-demo/README.md

 1. Install LWS 2.6 and wait for it to start
 2. Clone this project: git clone git@github.com:LucidWorks/lws-financial-demo.git
 3. cd src/main/python
-3. export LWE_COLLECTION=Finance
-4. python setup.py -n setup -a ACCESS_TOKEN -c CONSUMER_KEY -s CONSUMER_SECRET -t ACCESS_TOKEN_SECRET -p ../../../data/sp500List-30.txt -A
+4. python setup.py -n setup -a ACCESS_TOKEN -c CONSUMER_KEY -s CONSUMER_SECRET -t ACCESS_TOKEN_SECRET -p ../../../data/sp500List-30.txt -A -l Finance
  1. This will setup collections, fields and data for the companies in the file sp500List-30.txt
  2. The company file list should be comma-separated list of the form: Symbol,Company,Industry,City,State
 5. Browse to http://localhost:8989/